-The state religion is Islam, which is practiced by over 97% of the people of Pakistan (about three-quarters are Sunnis and one-fifth are Shiites).
-In addition, there are a significant number of Ahmadiyya.
-Christians and Hindus make up about 1.5% of the total population.
+The state religion is Islam, which is practiced by over 97% of the people of Pakistan.
+In addition, there are a significant number of Ahmadiyyas, Christians, and Hindus who make up about 1.5% of the total population.

 The national currency of Pakistan is the rupee.
-International designation is PKR.
-The Pakistani rupee consists of 100 paisa.
+The international designation is PKR.
+The Pakistani rupee consists of 100 paise.

 There are several national symbols of Pakistan, including the official state symbols — the Lahore Resolution, flag, emblem, and anthem.
 The national symbols of Pakistan have been approved at various stages of Pakistan’s history, and exist according to the rules and regulations that govern their definition and use.

-The founding father of national statehood of Pakistan is Muhammad Ali Jinnah.
+The founding father of the national statehood of Pakistan is Muhammad Ali Jinnah.

-Korma is a national Pakistani dish of Mughal origin.
-Traditionally, the food consists of meat (usually chicken or lamb) and vegetables stewed with yogurt, cream or broth.
+Nihari is a national Pakistani dish of Mughal origin.
+Traditionally, the food consists of meat (usually chicken or lamb) and vegetables stewed with yogurt, cream, or broth.

 Pakistan Day is the national holiday of Pakistan.
 It has been celebrated annually since 1956, every March 23.